r-lehmann/about/docs/intro.md

 After high school, I had no intention of becoming a writer.
 None.
 I started out at Queen's University as a Physics major.
 However, I was was soon drawn into the world of coding, neural networks, and finite-state automata.
 Coding was fun, but it was the math and learning how computers worked that I really loved.
 I always liked writing, and I was pretty good at it, so I took a few writing classes along the way too.

 It wasn't until I started getting close to graduation and looking at jobs that I stumbled upon a role called Technical Writer, and thought, "that might be fun".
 Nearly twenty years later, I still love what I do.
-I've created documentation to help developers create the smartphone apps at BlackBerry, helped engineers build fully automated warehouses at Dematic, and helped game developers stream interactive video games and AR/VR streams at 4K at Google.
+I've created documentation to help developers create smartphone apps at BlackBerry, helped engineers build fully automated warehouses at Dematic, and helped game developers stream interactive video games and AR/VR streams at 4K at Google.

 ## Education